For we are taking pains to do what is right, not only in the eyes of the Lord but also in the eyes of man.

 In an effort to maintain proper social distancing, we are keeping attendance capacity in our Worship Center (sanctuary) to 50 people.
 Overflow seating is available in our Mission Center.
 Our elders serve our congregation by sanitizing and disinfecting high-touch areas.
 You will also notice our seats are distanced in order to enable attenders to select a seat at a proper distance from others.

 MASKS & HAND SANITIZER

 As in all indoor spaces in Illinois, we ask that you bring or wear a mask while in our building and during our outdoor fellowship time while talking with others.
 There are several people in our congregation who have dedicated themselves to providing re-usable masks throughout the pandemic, both for adults and children.
 We have an ample supply of masks and you are welcome to take one (either disposable or washable) for your own use to keep.
 You will also find hand sanitizer readily available in our lobby and narthex and throughout the building.

 CHANGES TO OFFERTORY AND LORD’S SUPPER

-During Phase 4, we are not passing a plate for the offertory, though of course we encourage you to worship God with your tithes and offerings.
+During this time, we are not passing a plate for the offertory, though of course we encourage you to worship God with your tithes and offerings.
 When you enter our worship space, you will notice a small table to the right with hand sanitizer, bulletins, and an offertory plate.
 We invite you to place your offering in the plate before or after the service, or to give online.